MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 ---

-Using the CSV provided in this article, the validation output is as follows: (The `00000001, 2, 3` random IDs will be different for each test, but each `resourceNo` should share the same ID.)
+Using the CSV provided in this article, the validation output is as follows: (The `00000001, 2, 3` random IDs will be different for each test, but each resource under each `resourceNo` should share the same random ID.)

 ```output
 resourceNo = 1